arabidopsis/typescript-definitions/README.md

 ```

 gives `export type S = { pig : Pig<string> }` instead of `export type S = { pig : string }`
-Use `#[ts(ts_type="string")]` to fix this.
+Use `#[ts(ts_as="Cow")]` to fix this.

 At a certain point `typescript-definitions` just *assumes* that the token identifier `i32` (say) *is* really the rust signed 32 bit integer and not some crazy renamed struct in your code!

 Complex paths are ignored `std::borrow::Cow` and `mycrate::mod::Cow` are the same to us.
-We're not going to reimplement the compiler to find out if they are *actually* different.
+We're not going to re-implement the compiler to find out if they are *actually* different.
 A Cow is always "Clone on write".

 We can't reasonably obey serde attributes like "flatten" since we would need to find the *actual* Struct object (from somewhere) and query its fields.

-## Credits
+## <a name='Credits'></a>Credits

-For intial inspiration see http://timryan.org/2019/01/22/exporting-serde-types-to-typescript.html
+For initial inspiration see http://timryan.org/2019/01/22/exporting-serde-types-to-typescript.html

 Forked from [`wasm-typescript-definition` by @tcr](https://github.com/tcr/wasm-typescript-definition?files=1)
 which was forked from [`rust-serde-schema` by @srijs](https://github.com/srijs/rust-serde-schema?files=1).